Oxytocin, your new favourite hormone – Everything about Oxytocin

 Oxytocin released by a hug lasts longer than Oxytocin released by sex and orgasms – Fact fra Thedoctorstv.com

 ❤ Weddings will create a very high dose of the chemical.
 Preferably live, however, videos can be used as well if you don’t fancy travelling to the church every weekend to see a wedding.

 ❤ Social media.
 A Korean study shows that your Oxytocin level will increase by two digits when you are on social media.
 But only with people you are having fun with.
 For instance, if you are chatting to a friend or having a look at what is going on in your little sisters life etc.

 ❤ Positive socialising with other people – get out and have a good time with your best mates!

 ❤ As a couple you can play together and have a laugh together.

 ❤ Massages – The soft, comfortable, ”I’m about to fall asleep” kind

 ❤ Physical activities – together.
 As a couple.
-As a family etc. And then the brain scientist swoops back in with a clever comment: “Do something other than lying on the couch for the 30th time this month and get out and do something different together will make you see each other in a different light and will make you feel closer.”
+As a family etc. And then the brain scientist swoops back in with a clever comment: “Do something other than lying on the couch for the 30th time this month.
+Get out and do something different together.
+It will make you see each other in a different light and will make you feel closer.”

 ❤ Physical touches, like hugs.